wang-jingyi/Ziqian/README.md

     -DartifactId=gurobi -Dversion=6.5 -Dpackaging=jar' in command line

-, where <path-to-file> is the path to the .jar file in all cases.
+, where <path-to-file> is the path to the .jar file (located in ext folder) in all cases.